mholt/archiver/README.md

 }
 defer out.Close()

-// we can use the CompressedArchive type to gzip a tarball
+// we can use the Archive type to gzip a tarball
-// (compression is not required; you could use Tar directly) format := archiver.CompressedArchive{
+// (compression is not required; you could use Tar directly) format := archiver.Archive{
 	Compression: archiver.Gz{},
 	Archival:    archiver.Tar{},
+	Extraction:  archiver.Tar{},
 }

 // create the archive